undkonsorten/typo3-cute-mailing/Documentation/Installation/Index.rst

 Switch to the module Admin Tools > Extensions.
-Switch to Get Extensions and search for the extension key cute_mailing and import the extension from the repository.
+Switch to Get Extensions and search for the extension key cute_mailing and import the extension from the repository. *Please note that this installation method is not tested.
+Please feedback your experiences!*

 Latest version from git
 -----------------------